Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 For a charming and unique local stay, don’t forget Airbnb!
 From glamping to zen retreats and private cottages with exquisite views, Airbnb has you covered!
 Click here to see what is available for your trip to Sedona.

-Besides a Pink Jeep Tour, below are other recommended tours and Sedona attractions from our partners at Get Your Guide:
+Besides a Pink Jeep Tour, below are other recommended tours and kid friendly Sedona attractions and tours from our partners at Get Your Guide:

 - Horseback Ride, Jeep Tour and Dinner Show